 Vanessa Jalet (Stanescu) joined CAA in April 2007 as executive liaison, where she assists the executive director in administrative and governance logistics of the Board of Directors, the Executive Committee, the Nominating Committee, and CAA’s Professional Committees.
 Previously, she was assistant to Thomas Messer, the Director of the Solomon R. Guggenheim Museum.
 Jalet left the Guggenheim to join a political consulting firm which directed the campaign of Shimon Peres vs. Menachem Begin for Prime Minister in 1981.
-Jalet has also managed an art gallery on that represented the English-born sculptor, William Tucker.
+Jalet has also managed an art gallery that represented the English-born sculptor, William Tucker.
 Jalet has an undergraduate degree from Cornell University where she majored in English and drama.
 Upon graduation she trained in Hawaii for the Peace Corps Thai IX group, and was selected to teach English (TEFL) in Sattahip, Thailand.
 Jalet is the author of the e-book, The Boy with the Yellow Hair.

-Director of Programs
+Director of Programs and Publications

 CAA-Getty International Program & Fair Use Initiative

 Janet Landay directs the CAA-Getty International Program, which brings art historians from around the world to CAA’s Annual Conference.
 Now in its sixth year, the program has ninety alumni from forty-one countries.
 Janet is also the project manager for CAA’s Fair Use Initiative, overseeing all aspects of the development of the Code of Best Practices in Fair use for the Visual Arts.
 Prior to CAA, she worked for many years as a curator and administrator at a number of art museums in the United States, including the Museum of Fine Arts, Houston, the Detroit Institute of Arts, and the Brooklyn Museum.

 Assistant Director for Annual Conference